BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 ### Black Python Devs Pays Directly

 This is the preferred method.
 You can request an invoice to be paid by Black Python Devs.
-This is great when payment can be handled via wire transfer or Wise transfer.
+This is great when payment can be handled via wire transfer.

 All wire transfers requires the following information: